-For a car engine to continuously perform at its peak, it has to be oiled (and oil-changed regularly) to keep it from rusting and overheating.
+For a car engine to continuously perform at its peak, it must be oiled (and oil-changed regularly) to keep it from rusting and overheating.
 Which engine oil should you use, and how does it work?

 - Things will heat up – the constant friction will produce heat and may eventually cause engine overheating.

 - Efficiency may go down – with kinetic energy converting to heat, more fuel will have to be burned.
 Thus, there will be an increase in fuel consumption.

 - Power output will decrease – lower car performance may result due to reduced power.

 - Engine parts will begin to degrade – this may eventually result to engine failure if things go unchecked.

 Fortunately, you can do something to prevent this sad fate from happening to your car engine.
 Start looking for the appropriate motor oil for your car.

 Engine lubricants are formulated using petroleum-based or hydrocarbon compounds as base oils.
 They may contain one or more additives or none.
 Additives enhance the existing lubricating function of the base oil and help address common car engine issues.
 The most common additives are:

 - Corrosion and oxidation inhibitor – prevents rusting

 - Dispersant – cleans the engine from sludge and keeps soot particles suspended in oil